jostosh/jostosh.github.io/content/blog/spn02/index.md

 root = spn.BlockRootSum(x)
 ```

-There you have it, tensor-based implementations of an SPN's forward pass!
+There you have it: tensor-based implementations of sum layers and product layers for building SPNs!
 There is still work to do to train such SPNs, but at least we got the most important elements in place now.

 In the next post of this series, we'll cover training of SPNs for generative or discriminative problems, so stay tuned!